kateolmstead/rest-api-client/README.md

 * Generate the canonical URL
     * Start with the URI path from the first "/" after the hostname
     * Remove any signature parameters (e.g., sig) if they exist
-    * Re­order the query parameters to be in case­insensitive alphabetical order
+    * Re­order the query parameters to be in case-­insensitive, alphabetical order
 * Compute the signature using HMAC+SHA256 with your application's `API Key` and the canonical url string from the previous step
 * Append the signature as a the `sig` parameter, but make sure that you URL encode the value